-You can also find information on how to start your own, and details of upcoming events and the support we have available to you.
+You can also find information on how to start your own, details of upcoming events and the support that's available to you.

 If you're starting in September, Welcome Week is a really important week as you settle in to student life.

 It's a busy programme of activities and events designed to provide you with essential information and to help you meet fellow students so you can start to feel at home.

 We run a series of welcome activities for international students as well, because many students arrive before Welcome Week begins and need extra support settling into living in Nottingham.

 For students starting postgraduate studies in January, we organise a Winter Welcome.
 Just as fun and packed with activities as Welcome Week, on a smaller scale.

 Faith and spirituality

 NTU Chaplaincy is led by our coordinating chaplain Reverend Richard Davey who is a Christian Anglican priest.
 Our Chaplaincy team also includes Jewish, Muslim, and Catholic chaplains.

 We offer many opportunities to discover, explore and practise your faith.
 That could be through specific religious services.
 It could also be through spiritual practices including mindfulness and meditation.